sgrinko/ansible-role-mamonsu/README.en.md

 All x86-64 Linux distributions.

 mamonsu is written on Python language and distributed as a deb or rpm package.
 You can also install from the source code with GitHub.
+The current ANSIBLE script is assembled from the sources.

 ## Role Variables
 `mamonsu_install` - true if need install mamonsu

-`mamonsu_install_src` - true If you need to install Mamonsu from the source code on GitHub.
-Default: `true`

 `mamonsu_version` - mamonsu version to be installed